Ginny Estupinian PhD, ABPP

 Is caregiver support therapy covered by insurance in California?

-Most PPO insurance plans cover therapy for caregiver stress, anxiety, and depression as these are recognized mental health conditions.
+Most PPO insurance plans cover therapy for caregiver stress, anxiety, and depression, as these are recognized mental health conditions.
 Dr. Estupinian’s practice can provide detailed invoices for out-of-network reimbursement.
 Many Silicon Valley companies also offer Employee Assistance Programs (EAPs) that cover caregiver support.
 FSA and HSA funds can typically be used for these services.

 How do I know if online or in-person caregiver therapy is right for me?